DeeptiWani/Blood-Bank-Management-System/README.md

 7. **Search Donor by Blood Group**
    - Allows searching for donors by specifying a blood group.

- ### Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your suggested changes.

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

 8. **Decrease Stock**
    - Reduces the count of a specific blood type in the inventory after issuing it for use.